 For now, AequilibraE only supports one network per project file, as everything related to network names is hard-coded, and the work of re-factoring it would be substantial.
 However, there is nothing in the SQLite architecture that prevents housing an arbitrarily large number of networks within the same file.

 4.3.
 Project file components¶

 A number of elements are already default in the AequilibraE project, while others are still being developed.
 The components that are currently part of the AequilibraE project are:

 Given the complexity of the Network tables, a dedicated documentation page has been created to discuss their implementation in Network.

-Many tables with information on the models (demographics, modes, metadata, etc.) are expected to exist, so a dedicated page on them is advisable, even though the content of such a page is not yet too extensive.
-Project Tables.
+Many tables with information on the models (demographics, modes, metadata, etc.) are expected to exist, and this section will have the description of those tables as they are created.

 The tables that are currently part of the AequilibraE project are the following:

 4.4.
 Project API¶

 The project API is still not particularly powerful, and most of the procedures that exist within AequilibraE are not integrated with the project format.
 However, as each feature is made compatible with AequilibraE Project, the examples provided will be updated.
 For now, all the examples can be found under Project module.